Ellen Zitek: Characterisation and introduction

 Ellen is characterised as "stubborn and selfish" but has natural charm which makes other characters like her.
 Bouzova told a BBC Online reporter that "she's a bit of a flirt and she likes to flirt with woman too and win everyone over."
 Ellen is a charming individual, she makes people believe she is a friendly person and a "good laugh" to be around.
 Ellen trained as a nurse in Ukraine.
 Bouzova branded her character a "quite an intelligent woman" who grew up with aspirations of becoming a doctor.
 Her career goals changed when she realised that the training was too difficult and she could be a nurse instead.
 The actress added that Ellen thinks she can put her time to better use in finding a rich man to marry.
 Ellen's personality can be intimidating.
 Bouzova said that "If I ever met a real-life person like Ellen I'd be very scared!"
 The character was two-faced hiding a more manipulative side.
 The actress said that her initial reaction from fans was positive and she was worried how that response could change.
 Bouzova explained that "her true colours begin to emerge" the audience would dislike her.
 The actress has suggested the character is promiscuous because she had "flings with half the ward".
 Bouzova originally feared that viewers would spit at her in the street because Ellen is such a "scheming, nasty character".
 She added the nurse is "conniving" and she could never imagine trying to get away with the things Ellen does.

 Ellen is the sister of Nina Farr (Rebekah Gibbs) and arrives to work in the hospital as a nurse.
-Bouzova told a reporter from the Western Mail that Ellen arrives in the Holby City to stay with her sister after something happened in her home country the Ukraine.
+Bouzova told a reporter from the Western Mail that Ellen arrives in the Holby City to stay with her sister after something happened in her home country Ukraine.
 Ellen grew up in Ukraine with Nina's mother who married her father.
 She had travelled to the United Kingdom eleven months prior to arriving at Holby.
 Ellen and Nina have a poor relationship and on her first day Ellen behaves "outrageously flirtatious" and immediately comes between Nina's developing relationship with Abs Denham (James Redmond).
-The actress added "she's staying with Nina because she's family and when you're in trouble you go to family first - even though they're not the best of friends."
+The actress added "she's staying with Nina because she's family and when you're in trouble you go to family first – even though they're not the best of friends."
 Bouzova added that Ellen sees Nina as an enemy.
 When she arrives on the wards she instantly charms Jim Brodie (Maxwell Caulfield) and becomes friends with Claire Guildford (Leanne Wilson).